EPCCed/eidf-docs/docs/services/gpuservice/index.md

 - Memory: 1TiB
 - GPU: 12

-Note these quotas are maximum use by a single project, and that during periods of high usage Kubernetes Jobs maybe queued waiting for resource to become available on the cluster.
+Note these quotas are the maximum used by a single project summed over all submitted jobs.

 ## Additional Service Policy Information